TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 ### Happens-before and synchronizes-with

-In a single threaded sense happens-before is the same as sequenced-before.
+In a single threaded sense, happens-before is the same as sequenced-before.
 If operation **A** is sequenced before operation **B** then operation **A** also happens-before operation **B**.
 Simple enough.
 The multithreaded interaction is just as simple but another condition must be satisfied for the inter-thread happens-before to take effect.
 That condition is the synchronizes-with.
-By having a synchronizes-with interaction between two atomic operations, being executed in two threads, is like having a bridge connecting the two.
+By having a synchronizes-with interaction between two atomic operations being executed in two threads, is like having a bridge connecting the two.
 This could be conceptualized as if there were no threads at all, but the set of instructions took effect as if they happened in some sequence after each other like in the